 5. Encourage customers to leave reviews

-Reviews impact your business’s online reputation and local search ranking.
+Reviews impact your business’s online reputation, and they’re also a local search ranking factor.
 So, actively encourage satisfied customers to leave positive reviews.

 You can do this through follow-up emails, receipts, or in-person requests.